14islands/r3f-scroll-rig/docs/api.md

 #### Use without GlobalCanvas

 💡**Note:** _You can use `SmoothScrollbar` independently based on the project needs.
-If the project doesn't need WebGL you can still use the scrollbar to implement smooth scrolling._
+If the project doesn't need WebGL, you can still use the scrollbar to implement smooth scrolling, and stay flexible to add Canvas later in the project if needed._

 ```jsx
 import { SmoothScrollbar } from '@14islands/r3f-scroll-rig/scrollbar'